-This book started off as a scrapbook for a group of guys who went on adventures to cabins in the forests of Upstate New York.
+This book started off as a scrapbook for a group of guys who went on adventures to cabins in the forests of Upstate New York in Sullivan County.
 Their collection of photos have inspired this book, as well as the audience who fell in love with these cabins in the woods.
 This book is a scrapbook…but better.
 It shows the locations, the architecture of the exterior, the interior design, and everything in between.
 Whoever picks up this photography book will feel invited to feel some sort of peace and some sort of urge to get away for a while.
 So if you’re reading this, take a breath and slow down from your busy life.
 Go off the grid for a while — this book will inspire you to do so.

 If you were to shut your eyes and look into your unconscious mind, what would you see?
 Natalia Seth, a photographer and a multimedia artist, lets us dive into her imagination.
 With self-portraits and dreamy landscapes and with pops of color in the design and editing process, her art is unique.
 Her book is a collection of her photographs and a portrayal of how she has expanded her mind.
 This is the perfect photography book for your coffee table if you’re a lover of surrealism.

 Maybe you need an escape from your every day life and looking at photos of potential travel destinations is the thing that keeps you going.
 If that’s the case, Escape is the perfect book for you.
 It’s a photography book full of stunning images of the ocean, the mountains, the desert, the city, and more.
 It’s a celebration of the world we live in.
 Travel lovers will drool over this book, I swear.

 Ryan McGinley: Whistle for the Wind